Paralegent AI

 Meet every agent by name.

 Each specialist is a standalone AI agent with deep expertise in one legal domain.
-The system scales dynamically to 18+ agents based on your 80-150-term rulebook.
+The system scales dynamically to 18+ agents based on your 80-150-term playbook.

 ScopeAnalyst